pgcentralfoundation/pgrx/cargo-pgrx/README.md

 "$PGRX_HOME"s) when developing multiple extensions at the same time.
 These values can be later changed in "$PGRX_HOME/config.toml".

 If you want to use your operating system's package manager to install Postgres, `cargo pgrx init` has optional arguments that allow you to specify where they're installed (see below).

-What you're telling `cargo pgrx init` is the full path to `pg_config` for each version.
+Be aware, this may result in different behavior than a database compiled by cargo-pgrx, where tests that would have been failed by an internal Postgres assertion instead successfully pass.

-For any version you specify, `cargo pgrx init` will forego downloading/compiling/installing it. `pgrx` will then use that locally-installed version just as it uses any version it downloads/compiles/installs itself.
+This can be problematic if you are using `pgrx-pg-sys` directly, as those assertions are often the only thing that will catch directly misusing the Postgres extension API!

 However, if the "path to pg_config" is the literal string `download`, then `pgrx` will download and compile that version of Postgres for you.